slicer69/doas/README.md

       cd /usr/pkgsrc/security/doas
       make clean; make install

-or via binary package if available for your Operating System and architecture or port.
+or via binary package if available for your operating system and architecture or port.

 3 - The doas configuration file is located at /usr/local/etc/doas.conf.
 To create a rule allowing a user to perform admin actions, add a line to the configuration file.
 Details on how to do this are covered in the doas.conf manual page.
 However, most of the time a rule is as simple as